liamthetate/itsnotjustinyourhead/README.md

 <br/>

 Logo/Icon
 * In the wireframes I used a flame icon but once I applied colour it ended up looking like the Tinder logo!
 So the nav icon is the computer symbol for 'adjust' or contrast, meaningful!
-Also the circlular nature ties into the globe on the poster image.
+Also the circular nature ties into the globe on the poster image.

 <br/>